Robert J. Gordon: Family

 Gordon is a member of a family of economists.
 Both his parents Robert Aaron and Margaret earned distinction independently, each contributing to economic knowledge with a view to real practical benefit for society, as did his brother David, himself more of a radical.

 His father was the President of the American Economic Association in 1975.

 Also his father is the namesake of the "Gordon Report" which proposed reforms for the computation of the unemployment rate by the US Department of Labor Bureau of Labor Statistics.
-He currently resides in Evanston, Illinois with his wife Julie, who was the Executive Director of the Econometric Society from 1975 to 2005.
+He currently resides in Evanston, Illinois with his wife Julie, who was the executive director of the Econometric Society from 1975 to 2005.

 Education

-Gordon graduated magna cum laude with a B.A. from Harvard University in 1962.
-He then attended Oxford University as a Marshall Scholar and received his B.A. in 1964 (1st Class Honours).
-He received his Ph.D. from MIT in 1967 with a dissertation titled Problems in the Measurement of Real Investment in the U.S. Private Economy.

 Gordon earned a B.A. in economics from Harvard University in 1962, graduating magna cum laude and receiving the Allyn Young Prize.
 He studied at Oxford University as a Marshall Scholar, completing an A.B. in 1964 and an A.M. in 1969 with first-class honors in Philosophy, Politics, and Economics.
 At Oxford he also won the George Webb Medley Senior Prize in Economics.

 He received his Ph.D. in economics from the Massachusetts Institute of Technology (MIT) in 1967, supported by National Science Foundation and Ford Foundation fellowships.
 His doctoral dissertation, Problems in the Measurement of Real Investment in the U.S. Private Economy, reflected an early interest in issues of productivity and measurement.